Dhanush999-git/CODSOFT/README.md

 This repository contains my completed tasks for the CODSOFT Internship.

-I am implementing all 5 tasks for extra learning and practice:

 - Task 1: Rule-based Chatbot 🤖
 - Task 2: Tic-Tac-Toe AI 🎮
-- Task 3: Image Captioning 🖼️📝
-- Task 4: Recommendation System 🎯
+- Task 3: Recommendation System 🎯
-- Task 5: Face Detection & Recognition 🧑‍🤝‍🧑

 Each task has its own folder with:
 - Code (`.py` or `.ipynb`)